Loader gif

 A: According to the IRS FAQ page on its website, families who receive a stimulus payment on behalf of a deceased loved one should send the money back to the government.
 The FAQ specifically states:

 A Payment made to someone who died before receipt of the Payment should be returned to the IRS by following the instructions about repayments.
 Return the entire Payment unless the Payment was made to joint filers and one spouse had not died before receipt of the Payment, in which case, you only need to return the portion of the Payment made on account of the decedent.
-This amount be $1,200 unless adjusted gross exceeded $150,000.
+This amount will be $1,200 unless adjusted gross income exceeded $150,000.

 But there is one small exception to that rule.
 If you are married and filed a joint tax return, but your spouse passed away before they received their stimulus payment, you only need to return the portion of the money that was intended for your spouse.
 You can keep your portion of the payment.